IBM/SalesEnablement-COS-L3/docs/Part 8/02 Manage regulated content with COS CLIs.md

 9. Set Cloud Resource Name (CRN) for the COS CLI configuration to the COS service instance CRN.

-In this command, multiple commands are being executed.
+In the next step, multiple commands are being executed.
 The command from the previous step is re-run and sent to the **cut** command to only return first part of the output.
 This is then added to the command to set the CRN for the COS configuration.
 The -q flag is added to suppress the headers from the first command.

 ```
 ibmcloud cos config crn -crn `ibmcloud resource service-instance {{COS.serviceInstanceName}} -id -q | cut -f1 -d' '`